- Who We Are

 - How to Contact Us

-- Why is the National Dissemination Center called “NICHCY”?
+- Why was the National Dissemination Center called “NICHCY”?

 Who We Are

-NICHCY is the center that provides information to the nation on:
+For more than 2 decades, NICHCY has been the center providing information to the nation on:

 - disabilities in children and youth;